How to watch Thursday's Democratic presidential debate - WCBI TV | Your News Leader

-Seven Democratic presidential hopefuls have qualified to take the stage in Los Angeles on Thursday for the sixth Democratic debate.
+Seven Democratic presidential hopefuls will take the stage in Los Angeles on Thursday for the sixth Democratic debate.

 Co-hosted by PBS NewsHour and Politico, the event at Loyola Marymount University is set to begin at 8 p.m ET.
 It will be the last debate of 2019.